amygorgon/didtyronzil/docs/sidetree.md

 ## Commitment hash

 The COMMITMENT_HASH is a cryptographically random hash of a value to be revealed in the next operation.
 The default parameter is 32 bytes.

+## DID state patch

+A DID state patch is the Sidetree format to describe the mutations of the DID's metadata state.
+Its data structure corresponds with the [Patch model](./implementation/models.md#patch-model), which MUST include a [Patch action](./implementation/models.md#patch-action) and the [document](./implementation/models.md#document-model) to be patched.

 ## Sidetree verification relationships